UofUEpiBio/defm/README.md

 Detrick MD 21702-5014 is the awarding and administering acquisition office.
 Opinions, interpretations, conclusions and recommendations are those of the author and are not necessarily endorsed by the Department of Defense.
-Any opinions, findings, conclusions recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the views of the U.S. Government, the U.S.
+Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the views of the U.S. Government, the U.S.
 Department of Veterans Affairs or the Department of Defense and no